 All registrations are now completed on-line, payments are made online via the LAVic registration portal.
 All registered athletes from last year will receive an email letting them know when and how to register on-line.
 New athletes will also register online and then can organise their Grovedale uniform (competition tops) on their first day of competition at the Grovedale registration booth found at the South Western end of Landy Field athletics track (look for the big palm tree).

 A form of proof of age must be provided when signing in for the first time.
 Typically a birth certificate or passport is best, but anything "official" will generally do.

-For the 2021/22 season the registration fee is $165 per child - this includes registration with Little Athletics Victoria (for the Track and Field and Cross Country seasons) , and all Geelong Little Athletics Centre Track and Field season fees.
+For the 2023/2024 season the registration fee will be advised prior to registration opening. - this includes registration with Little Athletics Victoria (for the Track and Field and Cross Country seasons) , and all Geelong Little Athletics Centre Track and Field season fees.
 Registration for the Cross Country season only is $65, but this does not include the weekly competition fee.
 There are also additional regional and state events that your child may wish to compete in which incur an additional small registration fee.

 Once registered, all Grovedale athletes must wear the Grovedale LAC uniform consisting of a yellow, black and white top (T-shirt, singlet or crop top - available for purchase from the club) and plain black shorts/briefs (basketball or board shorts not permitted).
 Suitable footwear should be worn when competing.